The representation of an IPv4 address in the DNS system.

 Domain Name System (DNS)

 The global hierarchical system of domain names.
-A global distributed database contains the information to perform the domain name conversations, and the most central part of that database, known as the root zone is coordinated by IANA.
+A global distributed database contains the information to perform the domain name conversations, and the most central part of that database, known as the root zone is coordinated by us.

 Domain Name System Root